pintergreg/software-engineering/lectures/00_intro.md

 The computer follows the instructions of a program as the cook follows the instruction in a recipe.

-Consequently programming is like a creating a recipe.
+Consequently programming is like creating a recipe.

 :::::::::
 ::::::::: {.column width="50%" .fragment}